Oxeye Daisy or Dog Daisy (Leucanthemum vulgare).

 Oxeye Daisy Identification.

 - Over the Summer the above ground plant parts die.
+It then regrows each year from the remaining roots.

-- The spoon shape dark green rosette leaves are on stalks, and have a slightly jagged edge.
+- The dark green rosette leaves are on stalks.
+They have a spoon shape and a slightly jagged edge.

 Category: Broadleaf (Dicot).